ColinFay/languagelayeR/README.md

 ## How languagelayeR works

-The version 1.0.0 works with three functions.
+The version 1.1.0 works with two functions.
 Which are :

 * `get_lang` Get language information from a character string